-Not that long ago the big oil companies were largely held in high esteem as they busied themselves fuelling the industrial revolution.
-Of course, growing energy demand to fuel our cars, our homes, and factories making our stuff were also partly responsible.
-For supply rarely exists without a demand.
+Not that long ago, the big oil companies were largely held in high esteem as they busied themselves fuelling the industrial revolution.
+Of course, the growing energy demand to fuel our cars, our homes, and the factories making our stuff were also partly responsible.
+Supply rarely exists without demand.

 Today things are changing.
-The kind of energy company that drills, spills, burns, and pollutes is now increasingly tarnished by its core activities.
+The kind of energy company that drills, spills, burns, and pollutes are now increasingly tarnished by its core activities.

 Global protests, science, activism, and politics now all help to highlight in their own ways the many issues fueling our energy needs with oil has caused.
 And continues to cause.